-- A. No insurer or advisory organization shall: - 1.
-Attempt to monopolize, or combine or conspire with any person or persons to monopolize an insurance market; - 2.
-Engage in a boycott, on a concerted basis, of an insurance market; and - 3.
-Except as set forth in subsection B of this section, agree to mandate adherence to or to mandate use of any rate, prospective loss cost, rating plan, rating schedule, rating rule, policy or bond form, rate classification, rate territory, underwriting rule, survey, inspection or similar material.
-Insurers and advisory organizations may agree to develop and adhere to statistical plans permitted by Section 13 of this act. - B. The fact that two or more insurers, whether or not members or subscribers of an advisory organization, use consistently or intermittently the same rates, prospective loss costs, rating plans, rating schedules, rating rules, policy or bond forms, rate classification, rate territories, underwriting rules, surveys or inspections or similar materials is not sufficient in itself to support a finding that an agreement exists. - C. Two or more insurers having a common ownership or operating in this state under common management or control may act in concert between or among themselves with respect to any matters pertaining to those activities authorized in the Commercial Property and Casualty Competitive Loss Cost Rating Act as if they constituted a single insurer.
+A. No insurer or advisory organization shall:

+Attempt to monopolize, or combine or conspire with any person or persons to monopolize an insurance market;

+Engage in a boycott, on a concerted basis, of an insurance market;

+3. Except as set forth in subsection B of this section, agree to mandate adherence to or to mandate use of any rate, prospective loss cost, rating plan, rating schedule, rating rule, policy or bond form, rate classification, rate territory, underwriting rule, survey, inspection or similar material.
+Insurers and advisory organizations may agree to develop and adhere to statistical plans permitted by Section 13 of this act.

+B. Each workers' compensation insurer shall be a member of the approved workers' compensation advisory organization and may adhere to the policy forms filed by the advisory organization.
+Every workers' compensation insurer shall adhere to the uniform classification system and uniform experience rating plan as submitted to the Commissioner.
+An insurer may develop subclassifications of the uniform classification system upon which a rate may be made; provided, however, that such subclassifications must be filed with the Commissioner thirty (30) days prior to their use.
+The Commissioner shall disapprove subclassifications if the insurer fails to demonstrate that the data thereby produced can be reported consistent with the uniform statistical plan and classification system.
+The advisory organization shall develop and file rules reasonably related to the recording and reporting of data pursuant to the uniform statistical plan, uniform experience rating plan, and the uniform classification system.

+C. The fact that two or more insurers, whether or not members or subscribers of an advisory organization, use consistently or intermittently the same rates, prospective loss costs, rating plans, rating schedules, rating rules, policy or bond forms, rate classification, rate territories, underwriting rules, surveys or inspections or similar materials is not sufficient in itself to support a finding that an agreement exists.

+D. Two or more insurers having a common ownership or operating in this state under common management or control may act in concert between or among themselves with respect to any matters pertaining to those activities authorized in the Property and Casualty Competitive Loss Cost Rating Act as if they constituted a single insurer.

-D. Except as specifically permitted under Section 13 of this act, no advisory organization shall compile or distribute recommendations relating to rates that include expenses (other than loss adjustment expenses or loss based taxes and assessments) or profit.
+E. Except as specifically permitted under Section 13 of this act, no advisory organization shall compile or distribute recommendations relating to rates that include expenses (other than loss adjustment expenses or loss based taxes and assessments) or profit.